neetikapakki/LSRE-neetikaroypakki/Seminars/seminarnotes.md

 6. Develop the means to fill the gap: develop and using the correct tools or techniques required to fill the gap and reach the desire goal.

 7. Develop and prioritise the requirements to bridge the gap.

+SEMINAR:4 HOMEWORK

+Some of the tools that are available for the requirement management are listed as follow:
+1. Rational Suite Analyst Studio (Use CaseModeling).
+2. Telelogic DOORS
+3. Starbase Caliber-RM
+4. RDT 3.0
+5. RTM Workshop 5.0
+6. CORE Enterprise
+7. Vital-Link
+8. XTie-RT
+9. SLATE
+10.	icCONCEPT-RTM
+11. RequisitePro
+12. Caliber-RM
+13. RDD-100